shariq1989/cookbook/content/recipe/beef-chickpea-stew.md

 * A small bowl
 * A [dutch oven](https://amzn.to/38xuVO8) or [Instant Pot](https://amzn.to/3rRWIjZ)

+#### Can I make beef and chickpea stew in the Instant Pot?

+For the Instant Pot:

+1. Combine paprika, turmeric, cumin, cardamom, cinnamon, 2 tsp salt, and 1 tsp pepper in a small bowl.
+Reserve half of the spice mixture and massage the beef with the remaining spices.
+Set aside.
+2. Cut off and discard the top third of the garlic head, leaving the head intact.
+Set aside.
+3. In an [Instant Pot](https://amzn.to/3rRWIjZ), melt butter on saute mode.
+Add onion and cook until they are translucent and soften, about 5 to 8 minutes.
+4. Add tomato paste, marmite, and the reserved spice mixture.
+Cook for 1 minute, stirring constantly.
+Add the water and bring to a boil on saute mode, then add the beef, and garlic head, cut side down.
+5. Secure the lid and set the [Instant Pot](https://amzn.to/3rRWIjZ) to manual low pressure for 50 minutes with a quick release.
+6. Add the carrots, secure the lid, and set the [Instant Pot](https://amzn.to/3rRWIjZ) to manual low pressure for 3 minutes with a quick release.
+7. Using tongs, remove the garlic head and squeeze over the stew to release the cloves, and then a whisk to blend.
+8. Stir in the chickpeas and spinach.
+Cook until spinach wilts, about 5 minutes.
+9. Add the lemon juice, lemon zest, season the stew with salt and pepper, and garnish with yogurt.
+10. Serve with a steaming side of couscous, marinated kalamata olives, and enjoy!

-#### Is this stew vegetarian?
-Is it Vegan?
+#### Can I make a vegetarian version of this stew?
+Could I make it Vegan?

-One of the main ingredients of this stew is beef, so the answer to that question would appear to be no. However, with a few modifications, you can easily create a delicious vegetarian and vegan stew.
+With a few modifications, you can easily create a delicious vegetarian and vegan stew using a similiar flavor profile.

-* Vegetarian: Use potatoes instead of beef or double the chickpeas and then use [Vegetable Better Than Bouillon](https://amzn.to/3nHa7vJ) as a substitute.
+* Vegetarian: Use potatoes instead of beef or double the chickpeas, and use [Vegetable Better Than Bouillon](https://amzn.to/3nHa7vJ) as a substitute.

 * Vegan: Use potatoes instead of beef or double the chickpeas.
-You can replace the butter with your favorite vegan butter and then use [Vegetable Better Than Bouillon](https://amzn.to/3nHa7vJ) as a substitute.
+You can replace the butter with your favorite vegan butter and then use [Vegetable Better Than Bouillon](https://amzn.to/3nHa7vJ) instead.

+#### What sides pair well with Morrocan beef stew with chickpeas?

+I love this stew with couscous and marinated kalamata olives.
+You could also pair it with aromatic basmati rice, sweet potatoes, or butternut squash.

+#### What toppings go on this stew?

+I enjoy the creaminess of using plain yogurt to garnish, but you could top the stew with cilantro, golden raisens, or fresh mint.
+I think any one or a combination of these toppings would be incredibly tasty.

-#### Can I freeze beef and chickpea stew?
+#### Can I freeze stew?

 You sure can.
 First, allow the dish to cool completely, and then add the stew to a freezer-safe container or bag.
 It will freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the fridge overnight.
 To serve, warm on the stovetop, and enjoy!

 ----

-### Instant Pot Instructions: Step-by-Step
+### Instructions: Step-by-Step

-1. Mix the paprika, cumin, cardamom, cinnamon, 2 tsp salt, and 1 tsp pepper in a small bowl.
-Reserve half of the spice mixture and massage the beef with the rest of the spice mixture.
+1. Combine the paprika, turmeric, cumin, cardamom, cinnamon, 2 tsp salt, and 1 tsp pepper in a small bowl.
+Reserve half of the spice mixture and massage the beef with the remaining spices.
 Set aside.

 {{< figure src="/images/bandc1.jpg" class="instructionFigure">}}